chevere/docs/reference/Chevere/Interfaces/Parameter/ParametersInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified `$parameter` modifying an already added parameter.
+This method MUST retain the state of the current instance, and return an instance that contains the specified `$parameters` modifying an already added parameter.

 ---